-Salvia is tough and beautiful.
-The bees love it and you probably do, too!
+Salvia is one tough, beautiful plant.
+The bees love it, and you might, too!

-This member of the mint family is one of those no-brainer plants here in the Bay Area.
+This member of the mint family is one of those no-brainer plants.
+They tend to grow well without any help from us.
 Composing the largest genus of mints, this group of plants includes the culinary favorite, sage (Salvia officinalis).
-Most ornamental salvias are referred to by their Latin name.
-The word salvia comes from the Latin word ‘salvere’, which means to feel well and healthy.
+Most ornamental salvias are referred to by their Latin name ‘salvere’, which means to feel ‘well and healthy’.

 Salvias tend to be woody plants, which is one reason why they are so good at handling drought.
-Depending on the variety, they can be evergreen or deciduous, annual, perennial, or biennial.
-Like other mints, the stems tend to grow at angles to each other and are square.
-The flower spikes are the big attraction.
+Depending on the variety, they can be evergreen or annual, perennial, or biennial, Like other mints, the stems tend to grow at angles to each other and are square.
+The flower spikes are a big attraction.
 They consist of a modified leaf, called a bract, and stalked, clustered flowers, called racemes or panicles.
-Flowers can be red, pink, yellow, or white, but the deep blueish-purple is my favorite.
+Flowers can be red, pink, yellow, or white, but the deep bluish-purple is my favorite.
 Hummingbirds, butterflies, and other beneficial pollinators love them, as well.

 Weird salvia science

-Unlike most mints, which have four stamens, salvia have a unique pollination mechanism that uses only two stamens and connective tissue (thecae) that create a lever action.
-Within male flowers, this lever action causes pollen to be dumped on any visiting pollinator.
-After the pollinator leaves, everything returns to its normal position.
-In female flowers, the same mechanism pushes the stigma to be in the same general area on the pollinator’s body, increasing the likelihood of pollination and fertilization (assuming they are the same size).
+Unlike most mints, which have four stamens, salvia has a unique pollination mechanism that uses only two stamens and connective tissue (thecae) that create a lever action.
+In male flowers, this lever-action dumps pollen on visiting pollinators.
+This mechanism also pushes the stigma close to the same general area on pollinators.
+After a pollinator leaves, everything returns to its normal position.
+This increases the likelihood of pollination and fertilization.

 How to grow salvia

-Salvias can be grown from seeds, seedlings, or cuttings, depending on the variety, once the last frost date has passed.
+Depending on the variety, salvias can be grown from seeds, seedlings, or cuttings, once the last frost date has passed.
 Most salvias prefer full sun and good air circulation.
 An exception is the Japanese yellow sage (Salvia koyamae), which prefers shade and moist soil.
 If your soil is heavy clay, like mine, you will want to incorporate some aged compost to lighten it up before planting.
 Salvias will produce more blooms with regular feeding.
 You can also mulch around plants with aged compost for reduced moisture loss and slow-release feeding.
 If you prune your salvias before they bloom, flowering can be significantly delayed.
 Better to shear your salvias at a time of year when they are not flowering.
 And be sure to deadhead spent blooms the rest of the year to stimulate more flower production.
 While being drought tolerant, your salvias will need to be watered.
 Just wait until you notice some moderate wilting, to avoid common fungal diseases.

 Salvia pests and diseases